snyderjo/snyderjo.github.io/index.markdown

 <tr>
     <td>
         <div>
-            <p style="text-align:center">R my preferred language for running statistical procedures, as well as rendering graphics and <a href="/documents/screening-to-diagnostic.html">documents</a>.</p>
+            <p style="text-align:center">I evaluate statistical models and design experiments in R--it has a leg up having been developed by and for statisiticians.
+It is also excellent for rendering graphics and <a href="/documents/screening-to-diagnostic.html">documents</a>.</p>
         </div>
     </td>
     <td >
         <div>
-            <p style="text-align:center">Python is similarly adept at analysis and benefits from extensive general programming capabilities well exceeding R's.</p>
+            <p style="text-align:center">I also make use of python's extensive analytic packages and benefit from extensive general programming capabilities well exceeding those of R.</p>
         </div>
     </td>
     <td >
         <div>
-            <p style="text-align:center">I written SQL queries to pull data at scale.
-I have also worked to develop databases for my own personal projects.</p>
+            <p style="text-align:center">I write SQL queries to pull data at scale.
+I have also worked to develop databases and ETL processes for my own personal projects.</p>
         </div>
     </td>
 </tr>